Hubert Humphrey: 1948 DNC involvement

 A diverse coalition opposed the convention's tepid civil rights platform, including anticommunist liberals like Humphrey, Paul Douglas and John F. Shelley, all of whom would later become known as leading progressives in the Democratic Party.
 They proposed adding a "minority plank" to the party platform that would commit the Democratic Party to more aggressive opposition to racial segregation.
 The minority plank called for federal legislation against lynching, an end to legalized school segregation in the South, and ending job discrimination based on skin color.
 Also strongly backing the minority plank were Democratic urban bosses like Ed Flynn of the Bronx, who promised the votes of northeastern delegates to Humphrey's platform, Jacob Arvey of Chicago, and David Lawrence of Pittsburgh.
 Although seen as conservatives, the urban bosses believed that Northern Democrats could gain many black votes by supporting civil rights, with only comparatively small losses from Southern Democrats.
 Although many scholars have suggested that labor unions were leading figures in this coalition, no significant labor leaders attended the convention, except for the heads of the Congress of Industrial Organizations Political Action Committee (CIO-PAC), Jack Kroll and A.F.
 Whitney.

 Despite Truman's aides' aggressive pressure to avoid forcing the issue on the Convention floor, Humphrey spoke for the minority plank.
 In a renowned speech, Humphrey passionately told the convention, "To those who say, my friends, to those who say that we are rushing this issue of civil rights, I say to them we are 172 years (too) late!
 To those who say this civil rights program is an infringement on states' rights, I say this: the time has arrived in America for the Democratic Party to get out of the shadow of states' rights and walk forthrightly into the bright sunshine of human rights!"
 Humphrey and his allies succeeded: the convention adopted the pro-civil-rights plank by a vote of 651 1/2 to 582 1/2.

 After the convention's vote, the Mississippi delegation and half of the Alabama delegation walked out of the hall.
 Many Southern Democrats were so enraged at this affront to their "way of life" that they formed the Dixiecrat party and nominated their own presidential candidate, Governor Strom Thurmond of South Carolina.
 The Dixiecrats' goal was to take Southern states away from Truman and thus cause his defeat.
 They reasoned that after such a defeat, the national Democratic Party would never again aggressively pursue a pro-civil rights agenda.
 The move backfired: although the civil rights plank cost Truman the Dixiecrats' support, a significant number of black voters switched their support from Henry A. Wallace to him.
-As a result, Truman won an upset victory over his Republican opponent, Thomas E. Dewey.
+As a result, Truman defeated Thurmond and the Republican nominee, Thomas E. Dewey.
 The result demonstrated that the Democratic Party could win presidential elections without the "Solid South" and weakened Southern Democrats.
 Pulitzer Prize-winning historian David McCullough has written that Humphrey probably did more to get Truman elected in 1948 than anyone other than Truman himself.